 The Internet has a forced a massive shift in the way we work.
 Once upon a time, all we had was a telephone and a conference room to connect with clients and colleagues around a project.
-Today, the Internet gives us the power to connect and collaborate using a variety of tools.
-Video conferencing, white boards, social media, online meetings, and document sharing tools have opened up spaces and given birth to truly collaborative work.
+Today, the Internet gives us the power to connect and collaborate using a variety of tools instantly.
+Video conferencing with Zoom or GoToMeeting, social media, online meetings in Slack, and document sharing tools have opened up spaces and given birth to truly collaborative work.

 With all the good that comes with online collaborative tools, challenges still remain.
 Employees are engaging less in a face-to-face capacity.
 It’s common for many workplaces to experience employee silos with colleagues communicating via email or telephone even though they are only feet away.
 Idea generation most commonly occurs during structured team meetings and less frequently in creative collaborative group environments.

 In fact, a 16-year study by Idea Champions claims that only 3 percent of the 10,000 people they interviewed said that they come up with their best ideas at work.
 The other 97 per cent said their best ideas come to them while they’re in the shower, on vacation, exercising, enjoying a glass of wine, or simply doing nothing.

 This study suggests that while a structured, tightly scheduled workplace may foster productivity; an unstructured and more relaxing environment is what inspires creativity and collaboration.
 I always say, a sales team that collaborates together wins together.

 Today’s CEOs and managers can re-establish open and collaborative workplaces by expanding creative spaces and making collaboration a priority.